thoughtspot/thoughtspot.github.io/_admin/setup/SSL-config.md

 This procedure shows you how to set the recommended TLS version.
 This helps avoid exposure of your ThoughtSpot service to known vulnerabilities.

-The PCI (Payment Card Industry) Data Security Standard and the FIPS 140-2 Standard require a minimum of TLS v1.1 and recommends TLS v1.2.
+The PCI (Payment Card Industry) Data Security Standard and the FIPS 140-2 Standard require a minimum of TLS v1.1.
+TLS v1.2 is recommended for both.

 ThoughtSpot ships with v1.2 set as default.
 However, it supports SSL v3, TLS v1.0, and TLS v1.1 for backwards compatibility.
 However, the recommended version is TLS v1.2 and is now set as default.